 - Also, technical writers should maintain a 2- point difference in font size between subheading and main headings.
 The standard size should be 11 or 12- points for your text in the document.

-- Make sure you underline the hyperlinks within the document so that in case you need to further add links to them, you can add them as per requirement.
+- Make sure you underline the hyperlinks within the document so that you can add them as per the requirement if you need to further add links to them.

 - Make available 1- inch side, bottom, and top margins and sufficient as well as steady white space for dividing information, which will make your documentation visually appealing.
 It also depends on what type of format your company, organization, or venture is following.

-- Heading and subheading for the main topic, and its subsections is another essential practice that needs to be kept in mind.
-Also, providing suitable page breaks will make sure that content streams from one page to another without any awkward pause during the transition of reading.
+- Heading and subheading for the main topic and its subsections is another essential practice that needs to be kept in mind.
+Also, providing suitable page breaks will ensure that content streams from one page to another without any awkward pause during the reading transition.

 Producing Figures and Tables

 Appropriate figures and tables within your document will eventually enhance your report or technical documentation and express the intended message vividly.
 Placing these figures and tables comes under formatting the document.
 Figures in technical writing can be of the following sub-categories:

 Also, tables can hold data which is of type:

 - tabular compilation of data

 Here are some key points that you can keep in mind while formatting your technical document: